jessiehuff/inspiro-cli-app/NOTES.md

 4. Scrape articles from Goalcast: https://www.goalcast.com/category/self-improvement/
 5. Scrape quotes from Letterpile.com: https://letterpile.com/quotes/100-Inspirational-Sayings-Quotes-and-Phrases
 6. List each segment of content when requested

-Wishlist:
-- Quotes are randomized
-- Would like to make the content findable with a search feature
-- Would like to categorize the content and be able to view each category